bburky/ghsa-research/docs/index.md

     packages.package,
     packages.version,
     packages.repo,
-    -- Advisories have multiple identifiers, GHSA and CVE numbers.
+    -- Advisories have multiple identifiers: both GHSA and CVE numbers.
 For each advisory's set of ids, check if the Wolfi data (all ids from the Wolfi package, flattened list) includes any of the ids. unnest(list_filter(packages.github_advisories, github_advisory -> not list_has_any(github_advisory, flatten(wolfi_advisories.advisories))))[1] as ghsa, unnest(list_filter(packages.github_advisories, github_advisory -> not list_has_any(github_advisory, flatten(wolfi_advisories.advisories))))[2] as cve, from (